jpboudreault/acme-retail-sample/README.md

 the In Memory DB from Spring Boot Starter JPA would do the trick.

 ### Lombok
-Used it in most of my projets! @RequiredArgsConstructors is not really useable on real projects but could be used here to speed up object creation.
+Used it in most of my projets!

 ### Guava
 So useful library for a serious Java project.
 Not really required here since there is no complex business logic (yet).